Lift at low Reynolds number: Soft-lubrication lift

 Finally, the effective compliance of a material, and the lift force as a consequence, can be increased tremendously by using slender geometries, such as membranes and plates.
 The EHD coupling in such systems was addressed by Daddi-Moussa-Ider and collaborators~\cite{Daddi2017,Daddi2018}.
 In the first article, the authors computed the leading-order frequency-dependent translational and rotational mobilities of an axisymmetric particle immersed in a viscous fluid and moving near an elastic cell boundary allowed to stretch and bend.
 The authors found that the translation-rotation coupling mobility is primarily determined by bending, whereas shearing (\textit{i.e.} wall-bounded shear flow) mostly affects the rotational mobility.
 In the second article, the authors derived the lift force exerted on a rigid spherical particle translating parallel to a finite-sized membrane.
 Specifically, the Lorentz reciprocal theorem was employed, as well as a perturbative expansion for small deformations of the membrane.
 The authors reported interesting attractive and repulsive regimes depending on the dominant elastic mode (\textit{i.e.} shearing vs bending) at play.

-As a concluding remark, we expect no qualitative difference between the two dual situations of: i) a rigid particle near a soft wall; and ii) a soft particle near a rigid wall.
+As a concluding remark, at leading order in dimensionless compliance, we expect no qualitative difference between the two dual situations of: i) a rigid particle near a soft wall; and ii) a soft particle near a rigid wall.
 This is reminiscent of the situation in dry elastic contacts~\cite{Johnson1985,Maugis2000}.